Binary Neutron Star Mergers: Multi-Messenger Systematics and Prospects with Next-Generation Facilities: Conclusions

 \section{Conclusions}

 The emergence of multi-messenger astrophysics has rejuvenated studies of stellar populations across the cosmos.
 While generating much optimism for the prospects of discovery with future facilities, it also reveals the necessity for advancing beyond our current theoretical tools in preparation of the future.
 Although just the tip of the iceberg, our study is the first to show specific examples of the complicated parameter space that is constructed by the assumptions and parameterizations of these theoretical models.
-Combining state-of-the-art models for binary population astrophysics and multi-messenger observables, our results illuminate novel correlations and motivate our discussion of key areas where modeling biases and systematic uncertainties are likely to arise when utilizing future datasets of multiple messengers, so called \emph{multi-messenger systematics}.
+Combining state-of-the-art models for binary population astrophysics and multi-messenger observables, our results illuminate key areas where modeling biases and systematic uncertainties are likely to arise when utilizing future datasets of multiple messengers, so called \emph{multi-messenger systematics}.

 For our fiducial BNS population, obtained with a binary population synthesis model, we examined two cases.
 In the first case where we assume the same distance and inclination for each BNS, we find inverse correlation between brighter KN and louder GWs, e.g. as smaller $\mathcal{M}_{\rm BNS}$ gives lower GW SNR and larger sky area uncertainty but brighter KN due to larger ejecta mass \cite{Nicholl2021}.